AndrewEveld/csci340blog/about.md

 permalink: /about/
 ---

-My name is Andrew Eveld, and I am a current Sophomore at Hendrix College in Conway, Arkansas.
-I am pursuing a bachelor's degree in Computer Science and considering minoring in Mathematics.
-I am twenty years old, and I have one older brother, one older sister and two younger sisters.
-Yes I am a middle child and it's great because I'm also the favorite child.
+My name is Andrew Eveld, and I am a current Senior at Hendrix College in Conway, Arkansas.
+I am pursuing a bachelor's degree in Computer Science.
+I am 21 years old, and I have one older brother, one older sister and two younger sisters.
+I have a beautiful fianceé name Mikayla, and we're getting married in June 2022.

-I like to watch movies and play video games.
-I also like to write cool projects in Python and Java.
-I am learning HTML and CSS in one of my computer science classes.
+I am currently working part-time at Acxiom as an Intern - Solution Developer.
+I previously worked at PNC Bank as a Software Developer Intern, and I am currently a member of Disco Tray Studios at Hendrix College.

+I like to work on projects and use my programming skills to solve real problems.
+I have experience developing web and mobile apps, writing scripts, and working with databases.
 I hope you, the reader, find this blog informative and enjoyable.